 - Telecommunications – Geographically, Brewer is located in the greater Bangor region, one of two major communication hubs in Maine; Bangor is a connecting point for much of Maine’s fiber optic lines.
 Most of Brewer has access to this high speed transmission.
-Telephone and internet providers include Fair Point Communications and Time Warner Cable.
+Telephone and internet providers include Fair Point Communications and Spectrum.

 - The wireless providers available in Brewer are AT&T, Verizon Wireless, and T-Mobile and US Cellular.

 - Water – The Brewer Water Department services the water needs of the City of Brewer.
 Brewer received a 2011-2014 Certificate of Excellence for Community Water Fluoridation, which is given to municipalities for consistently maintaining fluoride levels between 0.7-1.4 ppm.

 Regional and State Statistics

 - Maine ranked 12th among all fifty states in the fairness of its litigation environment in the U.S. Chamber of Commerce’s 2012 State Liability Systems Ranking Study.